 .
-Muscle strength for seniors is important because of the natural decline that occurs as we age
+Muscle strength for seniors is important because a natural decline occurs as we age

 .
-Seniors who engage in strength training often report feeling happier and more outgoing
+Those who engage often report feeling happier and more outgoing